justinkimchi1/Nginx-Configuration-with-UFW-Firewall-Part-2/README.md

-# Assignment 3 Part 2
+# Nginx Project Part 2
 Creating file servers using `nginx` and configuring a load balancer to them

 ## Task 1 Creating Droplets with `web` tag